 This platform aims to accomplish three primary objectives: 1) allow for creative and innovative task, lesson, and course design in a simple-to-use form factor, 2) have deep-drill analytics that allow a teacher to quickly identify who is having problems, why, and render aid on the spot, and 3) be usable both online and offline.

-Currently, the primary challenge I am running into is time and personnel to work to the project.
+Currently, the primary challenge we are running into is time and personnel to work to the project.
 The small team is making progress, but not as quickly as we would all like.

-I worked for ten years to develop innovative adaptive online science courses and tools for digital diplomacy games.
-These tools have been implemented in dozens of universities and my courses have been deployed to thousands of students, with outstanding reviews (many of my students remain in contact with me and lament how other online courses have yet to catch up to mine).
-My work has won a number of grants and awards for my previous team, including from the National Science Foundation and the Bill and Melinda Gates Foundation.
-This project in particular was a finalist in the EUvsVirus Hackathon in the Education category.
+Lev worked for ten years to develop innovative adaptive online science courses and tools for digital diplomacy games.
+These tools have been implemented in dozens of universities and these courses have been deployed to thousands of students, with outstanding reviews.
+Lev's work has won a number of grants and awards for his previous team, including from the National Science Foundation and the Bill and Melinda Gates Foundation.
+This project in particular (Agavi) was a finalist in the EUvsVirus Hackathon (May 2020) in the Education category and one of the winners of the DN Unlimited Hackathon (November 2020).

 What's next for Agavi